 - 1/2 cups almonds, toasted and chopped

-- Combine apples and grape juice in a large, non-reactive pot (I used a 5 1/2 quart dutch oven).
-Let cook over high heat for approximately 15 minutes, until the apples are tender and the liquid has reduced.
-Using an immersion blender or a potato masher, work about 2/3 of the apples into sauce (I left the remaining 1/3 in chunks to give the finished jam some texture).
+- Combine apples and grape juice in a large, non-reactive pot.
+Place on the stove and bring to a boil over high heat.
+Reduce heat to medium-high and cook at a low boil for approximately 15 minutes, until the apples are tender and the liquid has reduced.
+Using an immersion blender or a potato masher, work about 2/3 of the apples into sauce.
+Leave the remaining 1/3 in chunks to give the finished jam some texture.

-- Add the honey and sugar and let the jam cook on high until it's reached 220 degrees (since I didn't use any pectin, I cooked to the set temperature to prevent runny-ness).
-Do want to warn you that this jam gets very splattery during these last few minutes of cooking.
-I recommend using a grease splatter guard and a thermometer with a long cord (like this one) so that you don't burn yourself.
+- Add the honey and sugar and let the jam boil vigorously for 5-6 minutes, until quite thick.
+Take care, as this jam gets very splattery during these last few minutes of cooking.
+I recommend using a splatter guard so that you don't burn yourself.

-- When the jam has reached 220 degrees, remove the pot from the heat and stir in the lemon juice, cinnamon and nuts.
+- When the jam is sufficiently thick, remove the pot from the heat and stir in the lemon juice, cinnamon and nuts.
 Stir to combine.